raganwald-deprecated/homoiconic/2009-01-13/maybe.md

 Why NULL is not for me
 ---

-One of the most provocative implementations suggested for handling `nil` objects is to give `nil` special semantics, something like `null` in Objective C or `NULL` in SQL.
+One of the most provocative implementations suggested for handling `nil` objects is to give `nil` special semantics, something like `nil` in Objective C or `NULL` in SQL.
 Here's a particularly naive Ruby implementation:

     class NilClass
       def method_missing(*args)